 If you believe you’re experiencing signs of depression, whether your child is a newborn or a teenager, get help.
-Contact your doctor or, if these issues are serious, don't hesitate to reach out to the Suicide Prevention Lifeline.
+Contact your healthcare provider or, if these issues are serious, don't hesitate to reach out to the Suicide Prevention Lifeline.

-If you had that pregnancy glow the whole time you carried your baby and it wasn’t caused excess sebum or discolorations, this may not apply to you.
+If you had that pregnancy glow the whole time you carried your baby and it didn't cause excess sebum or discolorations, this may not apply to you.
 But if you’re like so many new mothers, you had pregnancy acne and even possibly melasma.